Luckey-Elijah/current_forecast_weather_data/README.md

 An API for [OpenWeather's API](https://openweathermap.org/api) suite.

-Created from templates made available by Stagehand under a BSD-style [license][license].
+This repository is under a Mozilla Public License Version 2.0 [license][license].

 ## Usage